barrosyan/api-project/README.md

-# Vitrus

-This repository contains the source code of a Django application called Vitrus, which consists of two services:
+This repository contains the source code of a Django application called API-project, which consists of two services:

 1. **depth_service**: A service that takes an image as input and returns its estimated depth.
 2. **llm_service**: A service that utilizes a Language Model (LLM) to answer questions based on a PDF document provided by the user.